yume-lang/yume/README.md

 ./yumec ../example/collatz.ym
 ```

 Yume compiles to LLVM statically.
-The compiler outputs an unlinked binary as `output.o`, which must be linked, for example with `clang -static output.o`, then run `a.out`.
+The compiler outputs an unlinked binary as `output.o`, which must be linked, for example with `cc -static output.o`, then run `a.out`.
 This will change in the future

 ## Compiler switches